Feareis/rsrp_unicorn_vipcard/README.md

 # rsrp-unicornvipgen
-vip card generation program for the 'Unicorn' company on the GTA5 RP Redstart server
+vip card generation program for the 'Unicorn' company on the GTA5 server

 1. create a file in your desktop as name you want and unzip the file inside him